I think Tatra mountains in Slovakia are the best summer destinations in Europe (in wintertime the trails are closed). Here's why:

 Creation of this Cemetery was the idea of painter and alpinist from Czechia - Otakar Štáfl.
 He came up with it in 1922, but the official opening of Symbolic Cemetery took place in 1940.

-They started the project with gathering memorial plates located in many different places in Tatras.
+They started the project by gathering memorial plates located in many different places in Tatras.
 Such boards were put in the mountains by family and friends of the people who died in accidents.

 TANAP workers kept adding new memorabilia and the cemetery got bigger over time.